OWASP/CheatSheetSeries/cheatsheets/Software_Supply_Chain_Security.md

 #### Implement Strong Access Control

   Compromised accounts, particularly privileged ones, represents a significant threats to SSCs.
-Account takeover can allow an attacker can perform a variety of malicious acts including i^njecting code into legitimate dependencies, manipulating CI/CD pipeline execution, and replacing a benign artifact with a malicious one.
+Account takeover can allow an attacker can perform a variety of malicious acts including injecting code into legitimate dependencies, manipulating CI/CD pipeline execution, and replacing a benign artifact with a malicious one.
 Strong access control for build, development, version control, and similar environments is thus critical.
 Best practices include adhering to  the basic security principles of least privileges and separation of duties, enforcing MFA, rotating credentials, and ensuring credentials are never stored or transmitted in clear text or committed to source control.

 #### Logging and Monitoring